asimondev/arept/README.md

 ## AREPT Output Directory.

 Per default the created files will be placed into the `./arept_output` directory.
 You can use *--output-directory* to change this.

+## AREPT Templates.

+AREPT templates are generated in 2 ways:
+- SQL snippets displayed on the screen.
+- SQL file for SQL*Plus.

+Sometimes you have to modify the SQL statement or SQL files before running them.
+For instance, you would have to insert your SID and SERIAL# etc.

 ## AREPT by Examples